Dance therapy: European Association Dance Movement Therapy

 The Nederlandse Vereniging voor Danstherapie supports the interests of dance movement therapists based in The Netherlands.

+Korean Dance Therapy Association

+The Korean Dance Therapy Association was established in 1993 by Dr. Ryu Boon Soon as the first dance therapy association in South Korea.
+It was modeled after the structure of the ADTA and provides education, credentialing, and professional development opportunities to dance therapists in Korea.

 Allied professions

 Allied professions are areas that a person could do, special studies, short courses, or eventually become trained in the area of DMT.